4-Aminobutyrate transaminase: Reaction pathway

-In animals, fungi, and bacteria, GABA-T helps facilitate a reaction that moves an amine group from GABA to 2-oxoglutarate, and a ketone group from 2-oxoglutarate to GABA.
-This produces succinate semialdehyde and L-glutamate.
-In plants, pyruvate and glyoxylate can be used in the place of 2-oxoglutarate. catalyzed by the enzyme 4-aminobutyrate—pyruvate transaminase:
+In animals, fungi, and bacteria, GABA-T helps facilitate a reaction that moves an amine group from GABA to α-ketoglutaric acid, and a ketone group from α-ketoglutaric acid to GABA.
+This produces succinate semialdehyde and L-glutamic acid.

+In plants, pyruvic acid and glyoxylic acid can be used in the place of α-ketoglutaric acid, catalyzed by the enzyme 4-aminobutyrate—pyruvate transaminase: